agilepro/better-thought/markdown/chapter-14.md

 ## Questions of Self-Compassion{i: self-compassion}

-Sometimes the most powerful better thought begins with tenderness.
+Sometimes the most powerful better thought begins with tenderness.{i:exercises}{i:practices}{i:action steps}

 * What do I need right now?
 * What part of me is scared?